wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.29 =
+* Bug Fix - PHP 5.2 was not compatible with the standard Amazon S3 namespace set up.
+This has been reworked to be compatible with PHP 5.2+
 = 2.1.28 =
 * New Feature - Connect your EasyCart system to Amazon's S3 Servers for large downloads!
 Easily integrate with your S3 account and start offering large downloads today!
 = 2.1.27 =